Thailand-2025/travel-packing-guide/README.md

 # ✈️ Thailand Travel Packing Guide 2025

+This repository contains a mobile-friendly, collapsible task list for your upcoming Thailand trip in 2025.
-This project provides a mobile-optimised, colour-coded, and collapsible packing checklist for multi-traveller trips.
+This provides a mobile-optimised, colour-coded, and collapsible packing checklist for multi-traveller trips.
 Designed to visually track responsibilities and packing status across family members.

 ## ✅ Live Site